 Beyond the medical health of our students, we also keep track of their physical safety.
 Our staff is trained in First Aid and CPR.
 First Aid kits are present in each classroom and in the dining area.
 If an accident should occur, one of our staff members will administer simple first aid.
 In the event of a more serious injury, an emergency vehicle will be called and the child will be taken to the doctor or hospital designated on the enrollment forms.
 We will call the parent or emergency contact immediately after the event.
-After an injury is treated, we write an accident report to explain what happened and what treatment was performed.
+The teacher will create an accident report that includes the type of injury, the time it occurred, and what treatment was provided.
 Parents will receive a copy of this report.

 Biting is one of the most common and most difficult behaviors in group childcare.
 It can occur without warning, is difficult to defend against, and provokes strong emotional responses in the biter, the victim, the parents, and the caregivers involved.

 For many children, the biting stage is just a passing problem.
 Children try it out to get what they want from another child.
 They are in the process of learning what is socially acceptable and what is not.
 They discover that biting is a sure-fire way to cause the other child to drop what they are holding so the biter can pick it up.
 However, they experience the disapproval of nearby adults and eventually learn other ways of gaining possession of objects or expressing difficult feelings.